-This branch is designed to explore the 1D features including 11 time domain features (Table \ref{table_time_domain_features}) and 3 frequency domain features (Table \ref{table_frequency_domain_feature}).
-Empirically, we propose a CNN-based architecture for this branch as shown in Fig.~\ref{1D_branch_structure}.
-The main components of this branch are convolutional layers, pooling layers, batch normalization (BN) \cite{cui2020optimize}, dropout, and ReLU activation function.
-The convolutional layers involve the dot product or element-wise product of an input region (defined by a sliding window) and a trainable kernel to extract relevant information from the input data.
-This operation generates a feature map from the entire input data.
-Following the convolutional layer, a rectified linear unit activation function, denoted as $ReLU(x)=\max(0,x)$, introduces non-linearities into the network.
-Additionally, a batch normalization block is employed to enhance the training process by reducing internal covariance shift and normalizing layer inputs between batches \cite{kiranyaz20211d}.
-The pooling layers aim to reduce redundant information and decrease the dimensionality of the feature map.
-Similar to the convolutional layers, a sliding window moves across the feature map, and the average value (AVG pooling) within this window is computed.
+This section is specifically tailored to explore the 1D data.
+To address this, we have empirically developed a CNN-based architecture, illustrated in Fig.~\ref{1D_branch_structure}.

+The main elements of this branch consist of convolutional layers, pooling layers, batch normalization (BN), dropout layers, and the Rectified Linear Unit (ReLU) activation function layers.
+The convolutional layers perform operations that involve the dot product or element-wise product between an input region, defined by a sliding window, and a trainable kernel to extract pertinent information from the input data.
+This process generates a feature map that encapsulates essential features from the entire input dataset.
+The ReLU activation function, represented as $ReLU(x)=\max(0,x)$, introduces non-linear characteristics into the network.
+Moreover, a batch normalization block is incorporated to optimize the training process by reducing internal covariance shift and normalizing the inputs between batches \cite{kiranyaz20211d}.
+The pooling layers are integrated to decrease the dimensionality of the feature map by reducing redundant information.
+Similar to the convolutional layers, a sliding window traverses the feature map, and the average value (AVG pooling) within this window is computed.
 This reduction in dimensionality aims to retain essential information while improving computational efficiency.

-Notably, the output dimension of this branch is $2\times 56$ while the input dimension is $2\times 14$ (fourteen 1D features both along horizontal and vertical axes).
-In other words, by increasing the dimension of the outputs, we create additional space for the model to express and represent the inherent complexity of the underlying data.
-This expansion aims to provide a richer and more comprehensive representation of the input information, potentially enabling the model to learn more intricate and meaningful relationships between the features.
+It is important to note that the output dimension is larger than the input dimension.
+The purpose of this extension is to provide a more detailed and comprehensive depiction of the input information.
+By expanding the available space, the model becomes capable of capturing more intricate and meaningful relationships between the features, which ultimately improves its ability to learn from the data.